Spiritist basic works

 Denominated basic works of Spiritism (Portuguese: Obras básicas do Espiritismo), also referred to as Codificação Espírita, are five books published by the French educator Hippolyte Léon Denizard Rivail under the pseudonym Allan Kardec, between 1857 and 1868.
 The Basic Works are part of the Fundamental Works of Spiritist Doctrine, which comprise 11 publications by Allan Kardec.

+Overview

 The Basic Works consist of five books, starting with The Spirits' Book, the most comprehensive one, composed of a lengthy introduction presenting Spiritism and 1019 questions addressed to the spirits, whose answers were codified (analyzed, summarized, and organized) by Allan Kardec.
 They address, from the spirits' point of view, topics related to the interaction with the spirit world (The Mediums' Book), Christian morality (The Gospel According to Spiritism), philosophy and justice (Heaven and Hell), and finally, science-related subjects (The Genesis).